 DNA Nanomechanical Devices

 The goals of nanotechnology include nanorobotics.
 We have produced two different DNA nanomechanical devices.
 One device is based on the B-Z transition of DNA.
 Such a device can achieve two different structural states.
-A more complex device is a sequence dependent device.
+A more complex device is a 2-state sequence dependent device.
 This device operates on the basis of differential hybridization topology.
 N such devices in an array could achieve 2**N different structural states.
 We have also learned how to control this device with RNA strands.
-We have used the sequence dependent device to build a translation device.
+We have also built a 3-state sequence dependent device.
+We have used the 2-state sequence dependent device to build a translation device.
 In a major advance for DNA-based nanorobotics, we have developed a cassette that inserts the sequence-dependent device into a 2D crystalline DNA array.
+We have attached two of these cassettes into a DNA origami to created a dynamically programmed molecular capture system.
+The most complex nanomechanical system we have put together is a proximity-based programmable DNA nanoscale assembly line.

 .
 Return to Ned Seeman's Nanotechnology Page